Achieving Airtightness, Why and How: The need for joined up thinking for joined up building! - London

 At its most basic, airtightness aims to eliminate any unintended gaps or cracks in the external fabric of the building.
 Ventilation focuses on replacing the stale indoor air with fresh outdoor air to meet the occupant’s needs.
 The key is to ‘build tight and ventilate right’!

-Neil Turner, Technical Sales Manager with Ecological Building Systems, will provide a presentation outlining why airtightness is now recognised as a key element in realising higher performance more durable healthy buildings.
+Ilias Igoumenidis, Technical Support Engineer with Ecological Building Systems, will provide a presentation outlining why airtightness is now recognised as a key element in realising higher performance more durable healthy buildings.
 This presentation will be followed by a practical demonstration from Fintan Wallace (Architectural Technologist) on the applications of airtightness systems and products at critical junctions.
 Followed by an opportunity for delegates to have a go and gain hands on experience.

 More demanding building regulations not only require an improvement in individual skills but require a change in attitude to working collectively with a focused, co-operative approach to achieve compliance with regulations.
 Higher performing buildings, be it new build or retrofit, require good site control and communication between all trades.
 The production of truly low energy buildings require diligent attention to detail and co-operation between all trades involved in the construction and renovation processes.
 All trades should view the house as a system, rather than the sum of its parts.
 Trades must work as a team.
 All works must be co-ordinated.